(1300 292 371)

 The transmission of data over a communications path using electromagnetic waves rather than a wired medium.

-A wireless local area network is a wireless distribution method for two or more devices that use high frequency radio waves and often include an access point to the internet.
+A wireless distribution method for two or more devices that use radio communications and often includes an access point to the internet.

 A network based on the 802.11 standards.